mamund/prag-json/README.md

 # prag-json

-_Repo for the hypermedia PRAG (Pragmatic Representation of Application Grammars) format_
+_Repo for the PRAG-JSON media type (Pragmatic Representation of Application Grammars)_